sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Client types
 This profile supports the following types of Client applications to which specific design considerations related to security and platform capabilities apply:

-**Note:** this profile utilizes a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([OAuth for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) and [[RFC8252]]) instead, as it allows for better provision of specific security considerations specific to the different client types.
+**Note:** this profile utilizes a slightly different segregation of applications than the iGov and NL GOV Assurance profiles for OAuth 2.0 and follows the client profiles specified in [[RFC6749]] and accompanying security best practices ([[OAuth2.Browser-Based-Apps]] and [[RFC8252]]) instead, as it allows for better provision of specific security considerations specific to the different client types.
 The NL GOV Assurance profile for OAuth 2.0 identifies the following client types types: *Full Clients* and *Native Clients* act on behalf of a End-User and *Direct Access Clients* act on behalf of themselves (e.g. those Clients that facilitate bulk transfers). *Direct Access Clients* are out of scope for this profile; *Full Clients* and *Native Clients* are treated as *Web applications* and *Native applications* respectively.

 ### Web Applications
 *Web applications* are applications that run on a web server and are consumed through the user-agent ("browser") by the End-User.
-Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Web applications are capable of securely authenticating themselves and of maintaining the confidentiality of secrets (e.g. Client credentials and tokens) and are therefore considered *confidential* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).

 ### Browser-based Applications
 *Browser-based applications* are applications that are dynamically downloaded and executed in a web browser that are also sometimes referred to as *user-agent-based applications* or *single-page applications*.
 Browser-based applications are not capable of maintaining the confidentiality of secrets and therefore vulnerable to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
-Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Browser-based applications are considered *public* Clients (OAuth 2.0 [[RFC6749]], Section 2.1).

-In Use Cases that involve Browser-based applications, OpenID Providers and OpenID Clients MUST follow the best practices as specified in [OAuth for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps) as well as the following:
+In Use Cases that involve Browser-based applications, OpenID Providers and OpenID Clients MUST follow the best practices as specified in [[OAuth2.Browser-Based-Apps]] as well as the following:

 - OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
 - OpenID Providers MUST support the necessary "Cross-Origin Resource Sharing ([[CORS]])" headers to allow browsers to make requests to its endpoints and SHOULD NOT use wildcard origins.
-- Browser-based applications MUST use PKCE [[RFC7636]] to protect calls to the token endpoint.
+- Browser-based applications MUST use "Proof Key for Code Exchange ([[RFC7636]]) " to protect calls to the token endpoint.
 - Browser-based applications SHOULD restrict its JavaScript execution to a set of statically hosted scripts via a "Content Security Policy ([[CSP]])".
-- Browser-based applications SHOULD use "Subresource Integrity ([[SRI]])" to verify that external dependencies that they include (e.g. via a content delivery network (CDN)) are not unexpectedly manipulated.
+- Browser-based applications SHOULD use "Subresource Integrity ([[SRI]])" to verify that external dependencies that they include (e.g. via a Content Delivery Network) are not unexpectedly manipulated.

 ### Native and Hybrid Applications
 *Native applications* are applications installed and executed on the device used by the End-User (i.e. desktop applications, native mobile applications).
 Native applications are not capable of maintaining the confidentiality of Client credentials, but can sufficiently protect dynamically issued credentials such as tokens.
-Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], [Section 2.1](https://tools.ietf.org/html/rfc6749#section-2.1)).
+Native applications are considered *public* Clients, except when they are provisioned per-instance secrets via mechanisms like Dynamic Client Registration (OAuth 2.0 [[RFC6749]], Section 2.1).

 *Hybrid applications* are applications implemented using web-based technology but distributed as a native app; these are considered equivalent to native applications for the purpose of this profile.